QIS follows the British educational system, broadly adhering to the national curriculum of England.

 The two-year course leads towards an IGCSE in each subject studied.
 The International General Certificate of Secondary Education (IGCSE) is an internationally recognised qualification, which is administered by both Cambridge Assessment International Examinations (CAIE) and Pearson EDEXCEL examination boards.
 The IGCSE is specifically designed to cater for international students.
 We also offer BTEC qualifications, as of September 2019, which are administered by Pearson EDEXCEL.

 The following subjects are studied in Years 10 and 11:

-Art, Arabic First Language, Biology, Business Studies, BTEC Level 2 Business, Chemistry, Commerce (Year 10), Computer Science, Design and Technology (Graphic Design or Resistant Materials), Economics, Environmental Management, English First Language, English Literature, French, Geography, History, Information and Communication Technology, BTEC Information and Communication Technology, Islamic Studies, Mathematics, Double Award Science (Year 10), BTEC Level 2 Science (Year 11), Physical Education, and Physics.
+Art, Arabic First Language, Biology, Business Studies, Chemistry, Commerce, Computer Science, Design and Technology (Graphic Design or Resistant Materials), Economics, Environmental Management, English First Language, English Literature, French, Geography, History, Information and Communication Technology, BTEC Information and Communication Technology, Islamic Studies, Mathematics, Double Award Science, Physical Education, and Physics.